Graffioh/graffioh/mds/blog/14-09-2024-39-days-of-leetcode.md

 # 39 days of leetcode

-**It's been 39 days**
+It's been 39 days :')

 <img src="https://imgur.com/OYG8qor.jpg" alt="lc-streak-img" width="100"/>

 # What's the purpose?

-My main goal is to land an internship at a big tech company, learn from experienced engineers, and work on large systems to gain real-world experience with distributed systems (a topic I'm passionate about).
+My main goal is to land an internship at a big tech company, learn from experienced engineers, and work on large systems to gain real world experience with distributed systems (a topic that I really like other than money $$$).

 # My previous experience

 - Weak math reasoning/knowledge
 - Completed a DSA course in university
-- Solved around 30 leetcode problems last year (mostly by copy-pasting solutions)
+- "Solved" 30~ leetcode problems last year (by copy-pasting solutions)

 lmao, I had quite a few skill gaps.